lseror/outscale-image-factory/docs/buildbot.md

 1. Follow the [bootstrap howto](#docs/bootstrap).

-2. Create a instance of the TKLDev image you just created.
+2. Create an instance of the TKLDev image you just created.

 ## Build Buildbot AMIs